bartificer/programming-by-stealth/docs/pbs71.md

 The Bootstrap _Spinner_ component exists to fulfil this role.
 A spinner is an animated icon that moves in such a way as to suggest on-going activity.
 Bootstrap provides two flavours of spinner that it names _Border_, and _Growing_.
 You can see both in the file `pbs71a.html` in this instalment’s ZIP file.

 You create a spinner giving any tag of your choice either the class `.spinner-border` or `.spinner-grow`.
 That’s all you **need** to do, but you **should** do more!
-To aid accessibility you should give your spinner the ARIA role `status`, and you should add some screen-reader-only text inside the spinner describing the the icon is indicating, usually _‘loading …’_.
+To aid accessibility you should give your spinner the ARIA role `status`, and you should add some screen-reader-only text inside the spinner describing the icon is indicating, usually _‘loading …’_.

 When you make a tag a spinner it will become an inline block element (unless you add the spinner inside a flexbox).
 For that reason I like to use the generic inline tag `<span>`, but you’ll see many examples that use `<div>`, and you really could use any tag you like.